robinst/linkify/README.md

 This library behaves as you'd expect in the above cases and many more.
 It uses a simple scan with linear runtime.

-In addition to URLs, it can also find emails.
+In addition to URLs, it can also find email addresses.

 ## Usage